RACCHUS/LicensePlateDetector/plan.md

-# License Plate Detector - Project Analysis & Plan

-> **📝 LIVING DOCUMENT INSTRUCTIONS**
->
-> **This plan should be updated as fixes are implemented:**
-> - Keep this document concise.
-> - Create new appropriate files to keep files small and focused.
-Refactor if necessary.
-> - ❌ Remove resolved issues from the Critical Issues section and other information that is no longer relevant
-> - 📅 Update priority phases as work progresses
-> - 🔄 Move items between priority levels as needed
-> - 📊 Update the conclusion with current project status
->
-> **Critical Development Guidelines:**
-> - 📋 **Update requirements.txt** if adding new dependencies
-> - 💾 **Commit frequently** with descriptive messages
-> - 🚨 **NEVER delete this file**

 ## Project Overview

 The **License Plate Detector** is a Python application that uses multiple OCR engines to detect and automatically input license plate text.
-The application captures screen regions, processes them through various OCR engines, and uses consensus-based validation to determine the most accurate license plate text.
+The application captures screen regions, processes them through various OCR engines, and uses consensus-based validation to determine the most accurate license plate text, if not confident it will alert the user to manually input the text.

 ### Current Architecture

-- **Main Application**: `license_plate_app.py` - Tkinter GUI application with multi-engine OCR
+- **Main Application**: PyQt GUI application (modularized in `gui/`) with multi-engine OCR
 - **Models**: `models.py` - Shared OCRResult dataclass
 - **OCR Engines**: Modular engine files in `ocr/` directory for different OCR backends
 - **Utilities**: `utils/` directory with image processing, validation, and state filtering
-- **State Filtering**: US state name/abbreviation filtering available but not integrated
+- **State Filtering**: US state name/abbreviation filtering available and integrated

 ### Available OCR Engines